Alborz: Prehistory

 Archaeological evidence from Alborz indicates that early human groups were present in the region since at least late Lower Paleolithic.
 The Darband Cave located at the Gilan Province contains evidence for late Lower Paleolithic.
 Stone artifacts and animal fossils were discovered by a group of archaeologists of the Department of Paleolithic of the National Museum of Iran and ICHTO of Gilan.
 The presence of large numbers of cave bear and brown bear remains and sparse stone artifacts at the site indicates that Darband primarily represents a bear den.
 The co-occurrence of artifacts and bear bones does not imply human predation or scavenging.
 Because there are no clear cut marks, except a few burning signs on the bear bones, they probably accumulated through natural processes.
 During Middle Paleolithic period, Neanderthals were most probably were present in the region as their fossil have been found at northwest of Alborz, in the Azykh Cave.
 Their stone tools found in the Buzeir Cave and Kiaram cave and number of other surveyed sites.
 Evidence for Modern human comes from a river side site called Garm Roud in the Mazandaran Province which dates back to about 30,000 years ago.

 Ski resorts

-Due to the great snowy winters of the Alborz Mountains, there are several ski resorts in different places of the range.
+Due to the snowy winters of the Alborz Mountains, there are several ski resorts in different places across the range.
 Some of them, according to ski enthusiasts, are among the best in the world.
-Some of most important are Dizin, Shemshak, Tochal, and Darbandsar.

 Mounts, summits, alpine lakes and attractions

+The Alborz four-thousanders with at least 300 meters of topographic prominence:

+The peaks with altitude of 3800 m - 4000 m, with at least 300 meters of topographic prominence:

+The peaks with at least 1000 meters of topographic prominence: